pierrecnalb/White-Renamer/README.md

 ## Why another batch renamer ?

-Most free batch renamers are clumsy and difficult to use :
+Most free batch renamers look like this :
-* It is often difficult to really understand what changes are made.
-* There is no clear process to describe what

 ![screenshot1](/Screenshots/SuperRenamer.png)
+* They are clumsy and difficult to use.
+* The options are too scattered in the window.
+* The order in which the options are applied is unclear.

+It is in the optic of making a powerful but still user-friendly software that White Renamer is born.
+The interface simply contains boxes representing the structure of the files : FOLDER, FILE and EXTENSION.
+Each box contains actions to modify the desired file part.
+A possibility to add prefixes and suffixes is also available.

 ## Features
 * Batch rename files, folders or both